The page makes Montenegro readable for foreign pilots without hiding that paragliding is regulated aviation.

 - whether the activity is private flying, tandem, training, group flying, motor, acro, or another format with extra coordination needs

-If that sounds more serious than tourism copy, good.
+That may feel heavier than a destination intro, and that is the point.
 It is the part that helps responsible pilots approach Montenegro without guessing.

 Documents and privileges come first